For Students & Parents

-DOT is fully volunteer-based and is completely free (with the exception of suggested donations) to all students who sign up for the service.
+DOT is fully volunteer-based.
 All of DOT's volunteer tutors are high school students, undergraduate students, graduate students, or retired educators.

 DOT was founded by a small group of undergraduate and high school students, who serve as the core of the administrative team.

 If you do not necessarily fit the demographic that DOT strives to serve (i.e. you have the financial means to seek other resources), but would still like to sign up with DOT, we suggest a rate of $15 per session, or as much as you are able.

 We do not ask for any financial information and instead abide by the honor system so as to minimize the pressure on families who are unable to donate at this time.

 We accept donations as a component fund of the Community Foundation of Orange and Sullivan.
 You can donate to our fund here!

 Because DOT is fully student-run, volunteer-based, and not-for-profit, we first use donations to cover recurring operational fees, such as additional Google Drive storage and website-hosting services.

 Remaining donations will go towards our scholarship fund, which strives to lower the financial barriers that may be posed by volunteering as a tutor.

 At DOT, we believe in the transformative power of education and recognize the deep educational inequities that exist across the country, including in our own local communities.
 During the COVID-19 pandemic, DOT seeks to address these exacerbated educational inequities on an individual basis, but we also recognize that these inequities exist regardless of the pandemic.